ranbirdaefler/Covid19-BERT/README.md

-# Evaluating Protein Language Models Against Traditional and Positional Features for SARS-CoV-2 Variant Classification
+# Evaluating Protein Language Models Against Biochemical Property Features for SARS-CoV-2 Variant Classification

 This repository contains code and resources for the project: